 A hotel concierge is used to making recommendations to business travelers with expense accounts and leisure travelers on vacation.
 A concierge also may have connections going on behind the scenes that influence where they send people.
 That’s probably not the person you want to ask for advice on where to eat if you want some true local food.
 It might be a better idea to ask the bellman standing out front, “What’s your favorite restaurant?”
 He’ll probably actually tell you where locals go, maybe where to find a bargain-priced lunch menu among the nearby restaurants.

 Local travel guides doing any kind of sightseeing tours are better, though you might want to ask, “Is that your cousin’s place?” for their first recommendation.
-The same with taxi drivers and bartenders, the usual suspects that travelers come in contact with when arriving in a new city.
+The same with taxi drivers and bartenders, the usual suspects that travelers come in contact with when arriving in a new location.
 The ideal is someone who came into your orbit because they’re a friend living there, or a friend of a friend, or at least someone who doesn’t have any incentives for sending you to this place or that place.

 Do you know anyone there who’s a chef?
 Could you find a way to meet one?
-Their picks for the best places to eat will often be humble places that aren’t pretentious, places where it’s all about the food and there’s a high chance you’ll get a good meal.
+Their picks for the best places to eat will often be humble places that aren’t pretentious, spots worth visiting where it’s all about the food and there’s a high chance you’ll get a good meal.
 (I once asked a Mexican chef in my city where his favorite place was to go eat and he named a taco stand out by the bus station…)

 Or here’s a paid shortcut: book an experience on EatWith, where you have a social dinner in someone’s home.
 That person clearly has a passion for food, so they’ll be a great resource for where to go out to eat.